Solicitors Regulation Authority: Regulating in the public interest

 The SRA regulates firms and individuals in the public interest.
 This means setting the minimum professional standards that solicitors should adhere to so their clients - as consumers - get the service they expect.
 When these standards are not met, professional sanctions are taken to act as a deterrent.

+However, the SRA is not a prescribed person or statutory regulator for the purposes of the Public Interest Disclosure Act 1998 (for whistleblowing purposes).

 What regulating in the public interest does not mean, however, is acting as means of recourse for individuals that are unhappy with the actions of their solicitor or firm.
 While the SRA will deal with complaints brought to it by dissatisfied clients as necessary, it does not offer a compensation scheme.
 This can be achieved through the Legal Ombudsman.

 Activity

 Enforcement

 In 2012, the SRA's Supervision function handled a total of 6,289 issues, while the Forensic Investigations Unit began work on 530 new cases.

 The number of interventions, which involves the SRA closing down a firm because it poses risks to clients, was 37.
 The number of referrals to the Solicitors Disciplinary Tribunal was 289, which resulted in 77 strike-offs, 94 fines and 56 suspensions, among other sanctions.

 The Solicitors Compensation Fund accepted 1,321 claims and paid out £18.54 million for those which were successful.